 I have developed the following method of packing which seems to work well.
 You'll need to find a box big enough to accomodate your dulcimer with some extra room on both ends, top and bottom and in between the bridge face of the dulcimer and the side of the box.
 I have found that recycled bicycle boxes are plentiful and work very well.
 Contact your local bike retailer.
 Make sure that the dimensions of the box don't exceed the overall size for packages shipped normally.
 The box needs to be less than 135" when you total up the length and the girth.
 If the box is exceeds that size, you will get charged a $120 surcharge for an oversized package.
 You can check your dimensions by visiting the UPS site and entering the dimensions into the shipping estimate page.
 Round your dimensions up to nearest inch.
 I often, out of necessity, carefully score and cut a bicycle box so it fits below 135" You'll be better off if you can find a box which already falls below that threshold.

 Your instrument should be in either a soft case or wrapped in bubble wrap to begin with.
-Please to do not use plastic peanuts.
-They are horrible to deal with on both ends and really don't provide the necessary protection plus they definitely aren't green.
+Please do do not use plastic peanuts unless you bag them up creating flexible packing blankets.
+Loose they are horrible to deal with on both ends and often don't provide the necessary protection plus they definitely aren't green.
 The two most vulnerable areas are the bridge face and the two ends of the dulcimer.
 I recommend loosening the bottom couple of courses on the bass end of dulcimer before putting it in the case.
 You don't need to loosen all the strings.

 Note: If you are shipping an instrument to me, please don't require a signature.